nf-core/hicar/docs/output.md

 </details>

-The peaks called fragment (R1) reads by [MACS2](https://github.com/macs3-project/MACS).
+The peaks called fragment (R1) reads by fitting the reads counts in fragmentation sites with Poisson distribution.
-The fragment reads will be more noisy compare to ATAC (R2) reads and the FDR cutoff will be higher to get proper peaks for interaction calling.
+The fragment reads will be more noisy compare to ATAC (R2) reads and the p value cutoff will be higher to get proper peaks for interaction calling.

 ### High resolution interactions